-The NHIG was established in 2009 by a group of experienced professionals from a broad range of related fields.
-Together they recognised that due to the sheer quantity of architectural wrought ironwork within the heritage sector there was a need for:
+The NHIG was established in 2009 by a group of experienced professionals from a broad range of related fields who recognised the need for:

-This is amply demonstrated by the lack of education or training combined with an absence of standards or regulation.
-The result is that it is commonplace for unqualified people to undertake renovation works leading to the inevitable consequence of irrevocable damage, or in severe cases even destruction, of artefacts through ignorance.
+The absence of standards or regulations means it is commonplace for unqualified people to undertake renovation works, leading to irrevocable damage – or in severe cases even destruction – of artefacts through ignorance.

-A century ago blacksmith-made architectural wrought ironwork was a common and important part of our built environment.
-Used for anything from the most flamboyant displays to adorn stately homes to the commonplace simplicity of parkland railings.
-Altogether this has left us with a precious collection of heritage ironwork displaying a mastery of design and superb craftsmanship with many items being listed, often at the highest grades.
-Yet since the world wars there has been a steady decline in the size and condition of the nation’s ironwork mainly affected by:
+A century ago, blacksmith-made architectural wrought ironwork was a fundamental part of our built environment.
+From flamboyant displays adorning stately homes to the commonplace simplicity of parkland railings, our ironwork heritage represents exceptional mastery of design and superb craftsmanship.
+Yet since the World Wars there has been a steady decline in the size and condition of the nation’s ironwork mainly affected by:

-By acting now NHIG believes the decline can be stabilised and a sustainable future created to re-address the current situation.
+The NHIG believes this decline can be stabilised and a sustainable future created for our ironwork heritage.